Kumkum2401/NutriFit-AI/README.md

-# Diet-and-workout-Recommendation-using-Google-Gemini-1.5-pro-latest
+# Diet-and-workout-Recommendation-using-Cohere-Command-R+
-Elevate your health journey with our Diet &amp; Workout Recommendation System on Google Gemini Pro!
-Personalized suggestions based on age, Gender, height, weight, region, dietary preferences, allergies, and acticity level.
+Elevate your health journey with our NutriFit AI - your Personalized Diet and Workout Recommendation System powered by **Cohere’s Command R+ model**!
+Get personalized suggestions based on age, Gender, height, weight, region, dietary preferences, allergies, and acticity level.
 Optimize your well-being effortlessly!

 ## Key Features

 - **Personalized recommendations:** Generates diet and workout plans customized to individual needs and preferences.
-- **AI-powered insights:** Utilizes Google Gemini Pro's advanced language capabilities to provide comprehensive and informative recommendations.
+- **AI-powered insights:** Utilizes Cohere Command R+ for structured, natural, and effective guidance.
 - **User-friendly interface:** Streamlined interaction through a simple and intuitive interface.

 ## Technologies Used

 - **Streamlit:** Framework for building web applications in Python.
-- **Google Gemini Pro API:** Access to Google AI's text-generating capabilities.
+- **Cohere API (Command R+):** Access to AI model for text-generating capabilities.
-- **Langchain:** Library for interacting with Google AI models.
+- **Langchain:** Framework for chaining prompts and managing LLM outputs.

-## Flowchart: Using Google Gemini Pro API Key in Diet and Workout Recommendation Project
+## Flowchart: Using Cohere API Key in Diet and Workout Recommendation Project

 **Start**

 **--> User inputs preferences** - Age - Gender - Weight - Height - Goal - Veg or Non-Veg - Activity Level - Allergies - Region - State

-**--> Prepare request for Gemini Pro API** - Format user input into structured API request - Include prompts and parameters as needed
+**--> Prepare request for API** - Format user input into structured API request - Include prompts and parameters as needed

-**--> Send request to Gemini Pro API** - Use Langchain library or other method - Submit request with API key
+**--> Send request to Cohere via Langchain** - Use Langchain library or other method - Submit request with API key

-**--> Receive response from Gemini Pro API** - API processes request - Generates text output with recommendations
+**--> Receive response from the model** - API processes request - Generates text output with recommendations

 **--> Parse and format response** - Extract relevant information: - Food suggestions - Workout - Fitness tips.

 **--> Present recommendations to user** - Display information in Streamlit interface

-**--> (Optional) Offer additional functionalities** - Adjust preferences - Refine recommendations - Track progress - Access other diet/workout features

 **End**